 Islamic Studies engages in the study of Islam as a textual tradition inscribed in history and particular cultural contexts.
 The area seeks to provide an introduction to and a specialization in Islam through a large variety of expressions (literary, poetic, social, and political) and through a variety of methods (literary criticism, hermeneutics, history, sociology, and anthropology).

-Faculty: Yousef Casewit, Alireza Doostdar, James T. Robinson
+Faculty: Mehmetcan Akpinar, Yousef Casewit, Maliha Chishti, Alireza Doostdar, James T. Robinson

 Islamic Studies offers opportunities to specialize in fields that include Qur’anic studies, Sufi literature, Islamic philosophy, and Islamic law and theology.